c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 # Key Components of DSC

-Working with DSC will have you familiar with the following terms such as:
+You will be familiar with the following terms such as:

 * `DSC Resources`
 * `DSC Configurations`